cajuncoding/SqlBulkHelpers/README.md

 The Table Schema definition can be used directly and is extremely helpful for for sanitizing Table Names, mitigating Sql injection, etc.
 It offers ability to retrieve basic or extended details; both of which are internally cached.
- - Basic schema details includes table, columns & their data types, etc.
+ - Basic schema details includes table name, columns & their data types, etc.
  - Extended details includes FKey constraintes, Indexes, relationship details, etc.

 *NOTE: The internal schema caching can be invalidated using the `forceCacheReload` method parameter.*